-1.5 Photographs
+1.5 Photographs and videos

-All information below also applies to videos, voice recordings and any other images or recordings.
+All information below also applies to voice recordings and any other images or recordings.

-Church Officers who take any photographs on behalf of the church, which include children other than their own, should follow the following guidelines:
+Church Officers who take any photographs or videos on behalf of the church, which include children other than their own, should follow the following guidelines:

-- photos should only be taken of children and young people where consent has been obtained from their parents.
+- photos/videos should only be taken of children and young people where consent has been obtained from their parents.
 Signed consent forms are kept by the Safeguarding Co-ordinator and the Sunday Group leader.
-They can also supply blank forms for new members; - vulnerable adults do not need to give written consent before photographs of them are used; however their verbal agreement should be sought and care should be taken if full names are ever used, that this does not put the adult in an increased position of vulnerability; - where photographs are taken on personal devices (phones etc) they should be stored in a computer folder set up especially for church photographs.
-They should not be kept alongside personal photographs; - names of children and young people should not generally be used with photographs.
-Occasional exceptions to this may be appropriate, for example names and photographs of young people confirmed might be given in the magazine; - general photographs of the whole congregation may occasionally be taken for particular parish events and these may incidentally include children, without specific consent being required; - individuals of any age should be able to exclude themselves from group photographs if they do not wish to be photographed; - photographs of children and adults should only be taken by Church Officers acting on behalf of the church and for specific purposes, for example use in the magazine or on the church website. - other members of the church should only take photographs of their own family members and personal friends at church events or on church premises;
+They can also supply blank forms for new members; - vulnerable adults do not need to give written consent before photographs/videos of them are used; however their verbal agreement should be sought and care should be taken if full names are ever used, that this does not put the adult in an increased position of vulnerability; - where photographs/videos are taken on personal devices (phones etc) they should be stored in a computer folder set up especially for church photographs.
+They should not be kept alongside personal photographs/videos; - names of children and young people should not generally be used with photographs/videos.
+Occasional exceptions to this may be appropriate, for example names and photographs of young people confirmed might be given in the magazine; - during live streamed services, there should be a 'film free area' which ensures people can be free from being filmed.
+This area will be the main body of the church.
+The camera must be pointed away from those receiving communion. - permission must be sought from all young people and adults of the age of 16 (or the parents/guardians of those under 16) if they will be appearing on live stream.
+See our live streaming policy for more information.

-- the PCC recognises that some Looked After children must not be photographed in a public place and their images must not be used on the internet, for safeguarding reasons.
+- general photographs/videos of the whole congregation may occasionally be taken for particular parish events and these may incidentally include children, without specific consent being required; - individuals of any age should be able to exclude themselves from group photographs/videos if they do not wish to be photographed/videoed; - photographs/videos of children and adults should only be taken by Church Officers acting on behalf of the church and for specific purposes, for example use in the magazine or on the church website. - other members of the church should only take photographs/videos of their own family members and personal friends at church events or on church premises; - the PCC recognises that some Looked After children must not be photographed/videoed in a public place and their images must not be used on the internet, for safeguarding reasons.
 Church Officers must respect the wishes of parents or carers in these situations.